 Every company requires a workforce, whether it’s five or 5000 individuals.
 Each of them has a specific job that needs doing, but depending on the company and tasks, there may not be enough hours in the day to achieve everything that is required.
 Not to mention that humans become tired, sick, or leave for other opportunities.
 While not a replacement, a virtual workforce is an excellent addition to a company and its staff.

 By implementing an AI-driven virtual workforce, many mundane and low level-jobs can be completed by machines.
 Workers, in turn, can be given higher priority items and positions to handle.
-Tasks, such as working out tax or assessing project performance, can rather be handled by AI on a daily basis.
+Tasks, such as working out tax or assessing project performance, can rather be handled by AI daily.
 Companies can then focus on what is important, turning profits and growing, instead of mundane issues.

 Before the manufacturing process, people need to design the product, create it, and test if it works.
 This is time-consuming and can become expensive as only a single item is created at a time, and usually by hand.
-Artificial intelligence applications such as Autodesk’s Project Dreamcatcher are able to take over design duties in order to create products.
+Artificial intelligence applications such as Autodesk’s Project Dreamcatcher can take over design duties to create products.
 This has further been simplified by other technology trends, such as 3D printing.

 If you are further interested in the subject, have a look at our article about AI and business.
 It touches on what AI is and how social media marketers are implementing the technology.